 After a cross-ploidy hybrid has formed, the hybrid may either be ephemeral and go extinct, or if it persists it may have the opportunity to act as a conduit to gene flow between ploidy levels, and in the longer term result in the establishment of a new hybrid entity or species (discussed later).
 The hybrid is highly likely to go extinct if it is formed at low frequencies and parental species are rare (i.e. low propagule pressure (Fowler and Levin, 2016)).
 The growth and development of the hybrid can be affected by bringing together incompatible parental allelic combinations, causing the hybrid to be unfit (e.g. hybrid necrosis (Bomblies and Weigel, 2007)).
 Ultimately, fertility of an F1 hybrid will be a major determinant of its persistence in a population.
 If the hybrid is fertile, it may facilitate gene flow between ploidy levels through backcrossing with parental species, with even low levels of outcrossing being of evolutionary significance.
-For a triploid F1 hybrid, there are two pathways to generate a backcross of equivalent ploidy to one of the parental species.
-Firstly, the triploid F1 may produce reduced pollen which combines with reduced pollen from the diploid male parent (Figure XX panel a) which has been hypothesised to occur in Euphrasia and Aconitum (Yeo, 1956, Sutkowska et al., 2017).
-Secondly, the triploid F1 hybrid can produce unreduced gametes that can either combine with reduced gametes from the tetraploid parent or unreduced gametes from the diploid parent (Figure XX, panel b; e.g. Senecio eboracensis; (Lowe and Abbott, 2004)).
+For a triploid F1 hybrid created from a diploid-tetraploid cross, there are two pathways to generate a backcross of equivalent ploidy to one of the parental species.
+Firstly, the triploid F1 may produce reduced pollen which combines with reduced pollen from the diploid male parent (Figure 2 panel a) which has been hypothesised to occur in Euphrasia and Aconitum (Yeo, 1956, Sutkowska et al., 2017).
+Secondly, the triploid F1 hybrid can produce unreduced gametes that can either combine with reduced gametes from the tetraploid parent or unreduced gametes from the diploid parent (Figure 2, panel b; e.g. Senecio eboracensis; (Lowe and Abbott, 2004)).
 Tetraploids therefore are much more readily produced, as in addition to the two pathways mentioned, tetraploids can be produced in a single generation following cross-ploidy hybridisation (Figure XX panel c).
 The bias towards tetraploid production has been known since Stebbins in the 1950s (Stebbins, 1956) and is the reason why introgression in the direction of the tetraploid is more common (Baduel et al., 2018).

+Figure 2 – Potential outcomes of a triploid F1 backcrossing to the parental species.
+In both panels, the schematic follows that of Figure XX panel a.
+Interrupted lines indicate backcrosses to parental species.
+In panel a the triploid F1 hybrid produces reduced gametes that combine with reduced gametes from the diploid male parent.
+In panel b there are two pathways to produce a tetraploid F1 backcross: firstly the unreduced gametes from the triploid F1 can combine with reduced gametes from the female tetraploid parent, secondly the unreduced gametes from the triploid F1 can combine with unreduced gametes from the diploid male parent.
+Figure generated with graphviz (Ellson et al., 2002).

 Frequency and occurrence of natural cross-ploidy hybrids